IoT Security

 This intelligence enables more accurate IoT device classification, faster threat detection, and informed access decisions based on actual device behavior rather than assumptions.

-This approach aligns IoT security with modern zero trust strategies and supports hybrid, distributed enterprise environments.
+This approach aligns IoT security with zero trust principles and supports hybrid, distributed enterprise environments.

 As IoT deployments continue to grow, organizations need security controls designed for scale, visibility, and unmanaged devices.
 Portnox delivers cloud-native IoT security that combines agentless discovery, access control, and automated enforcement — without agents or appliances.